eluzhnica/AugmentedReality/README.md

 ###Extensions
 This will be soon extended to augment 3D objects of the famous objects.
 For this we will use available point clouds.

+(The current implementation has only two famous objects for China and Kosovo, but all the other features are implemented.)